-Champagne Jell-O shots are tiny, gorgeous cups filled with champagne-flavored gelatin and a mixture of plain or lemon-flavored vodka and sweet sparkling wine, then topped with glittery gold and white sprinkles.
+Champagne Jell-O Shots are tiny, gorgeous cups filled with champagne-flavored gelatin made with a mixture of lemonade, plain or lemon-flavored vodka and sweet sparkling wine, then topped with glittery gold and white sprinkles.

-These Jell-O shots would be a perfect companion for New Year’s Eve, and you could even make lots of them for a large party to avoid buying cases of champagne.
+These Champagne Jell-O Shots would be a perfect companion for New Year’s Eve, and you could even make lots of them for a large party to avoid buying cases of champagne.

-I find that a light coat of cooking spray helps the Jell-O shots to pop out of the glasses better!
+I find that a light coat of cooking spray helps the Champagne Jell-O Shots to pop out of the glasses better!
 (And faster!)
 I like this refillable spray can for cooking spray.

-I already have some New Year’s plans lined up, but if I were celebrating at home, I would definitely be making these again.
+I already have some New Year’s plans lined up, but if I were celebrating at home, I would definitely be making these Champagne Jell-O Shots again.

 They’d also be wonderful for a bachelorette party, or any celebration, really.
 They are so much fun!